-- Staff will listen to and take all pupil concerns seriously. - Staff should reassure any victim coming forward that you will take their allegations seriously, support them and keep them safe - Do not promise confidentiality when a child makes an allegation - Staff should be non-judgemental, not ask leading questions, be supportive and respectful, and use open questions - The best time to make a record of the details of the report is after the child has finished, and thenimmediately write up a thorough summary on a referral form- keep comprehensive records of all allegations.
+- Staff will listen to and take all pupil concerns seriously. - Staff should reassure any victim coming forward that you will take their allegations seriously, support them and keep them safe - Do not promise confidentiality when a child makes an allegation - Staff should be non-judgemental, not ask leading questions, be supportive and respectful, and use open questions - The best time to make a record of the details of the report is after the child has finished, and then immediately write up a thorough summary and report to the DSL.
 You should express no personal opinions in the report. - The school will ensure appropriate sanctions and support are in place to support the victim and perpetrator and follow the school behaviour policy. - The curriculum will reflect policy through PSHE and RSE.

 When there has been a report of sexual violence, the designated safeguarding lead (or a deputy) should make an immediate risk and needs assessment considered on a case-by-case basis.
-Refer to KCSiE section5: Keeping children safe in education (publishing.service.gov.uk) - The school will work with other agencies such as ECIRS as appropriate.
+Refer to KCSiE: Keeping children safe in education (publishing.service.gov.uk) - The school will work with other agencies such as ECIRS as appropriate.